Wirecloud/wirecloud/docs/user_guide.md

 -   [CoNWeT_linear-graph_3.0.0b3.wgt](attachments/CoNWeT_linear-graph_3.0.0b3.wgt)

-Once installed, you should be able to see all the widgets/operators used in this example in the "My Resources" view:
+Once installed, you should be able to see all the widgets/operators used in this example in the *My Resources* view:

 <img src="../images/user_guide/browsing_marketplace/my_resources.png" srcset="../images/user_guide/browsing_marketplace/my_resources.png 2x" alt="List of used components"/>